-This training focuses on how to support student well-being, make appropriate campus referrals and if required, submit reporting, for students who are in crisis or in need of additional support.
-This training is facilitated by Student Care Services, Office of Institutional Equity (Let’s Be Clear/Title IX), and Counseling and Psychological Services (CAPS).
+This training focuses on how to support student well-being, make appropriate campus referrals, and if required, submit reports, for students who are in crisis or in need of additional support.
+This training is facilitated by Student Care Services, the Office of Institutional Equity (Let’s Be Clear/Title IX), and Counseling and Psychological Services (CAPS).

 Format: Synchronous Virtual or In-person.
 Prerequisites: PER 227.